 Heal the Bay Aquarium offers one-of-a-kind field trips, and they can be booked online easily.

 Teachers, please view our available dates and times, book a field trip reservation, and cancel/reschedule your trip up to 2 weeks in advance of your booked date.
+If you cannot find a date or time that works, or you have a larger group that needs to be accommodated with multiple reservations, please let us know.
 You can also now pay online by credit card, or mail a check (made out to Heal the Bay).
-If you are interested in booking or canceling within the 2 week window, please email us with the contact information provided below.
+We also have Title 1 grant stipends available for those groups/classes that need assistance.

 Field Trip Components:

 - Tank Exploration: interact with local species including those at the touch tanks

 - Engaging lesson: supports Next Generation Science Standards

 - Reflection: helps to internalize science concepts discussed during the field trip

 - (Optional) Beach Exploration: students will gain experience making hands-on, scientific observations right here on Santa Monica Beach.
 Exclusively offered as a part of our 2-hour in-person programming